WebcityUnderling/rock-paper-scissors-quest/README.md

 Once you have mastered the Easy difficulty, give Medium difficulty a try.
 Monsters still have a preference, but have a 33.333% chance of switching it up.

 ### Hard
 There is no predicting what move a monster will throw.
-The dungeon has become self aware and has bestowed the knowledge on it's inhabitants that there is no strategy; just pure random chaos.
+The dungeon has become self aware and has bestowed the knowledge on it's inhabitants that there is no strategy; **just pure random chaos**.
 Good luck.

-Enjoy Rock Paper Scissors Quest
+**Enjoy Rock Paper Scissors Quest**